DivyaratanPopli/Kinship_Inference/README.md

 Here optional inputs are shown in [].
 ```
 -h help
--bam path to directory containing bamfiles
+-bam path to directory containing bamfiles with chromosomes represented by numbers 1,2,..,X,Y
--bed path to .bed file containing reference and alternate alleles at all available positions
+-bed path to .bed file containing chromosome, reference and alternate alleles at all available positions [see example file](example_files/bedfile.bed)
 -T path to file containing list of all bamfiles to be used in the analysis
 - cnt We provide three options for contamination correction:
   0: No contamination correction
   1: Contamination correction using divergence between the target population and contaminating population.
 We
-     use a script that uses an indexed vcf.gz file with an individual each from target and contaminating
+     implement a script that uses an indexed vcf.gz file with an individual each from target and contaminating
      populations.
-  0<cnt<1 Contamination correction using divergence already calculated
+  0<cnt<1 Contamination correction using divergence value given by cnt
 -c Number of cores (by default: all available cores)
 -i Size of genomic windows in int, Options:10000000, 1000000 (by default we use 10000000)
 -t Minimum number of nonzero windows for a library to be included in estimation for p_0 (by default:10)